Rays vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 51 of the 72 games they were the moneyline favorite this season (70.8%).
+- The Rays have won 69.9% of the games this season when they were favored on the moneyline (51-22).

-- Tampa Bay has a 39-11 record (winning 78% of its games) when it has played as moneyline favorites of -145 or shorter.

-- The Rays have a 59.2% chance to win this contest based on the moneyline's implied probability.
+- The Rays have an implied moneyline win probability of 57.4% in this matchup.

-- Tampa Bay has played in 87 games with an over/under set, and have combined with its opponents to go over the total 50 times (50-33-4).
+- In the 88 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 50 times (50-34-4).

-- The Rays have collected a 9-6-0 record ATS this season (covering 60% of the time).
+- The Rays have collected a 9-6-0 record against the spread this season (covering 60% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!